Fionapason/ApasonPython/readme.md

 In order to start up Apasōn (assuming this repository has been copied onto the [Raspberry Pi Model 4][rpi_link] that the system runs on), all library and package requirements found in the `requirements.txt` file need to be installed.
 Additionally, the Arduino Code needs to be loaded onto the two [Arduino Mega 2560 Rev3 models][arduino_link].
 It is identical for both of them.
-Both Arduinos must be plugged in,
+Both Arduinos must be plugged in.

 **THE UF ARDUINO _MUST_ BE PLUGGED IN _BEFORE_ THE ED ARDUINO** _because RPis dynamically assign serial portnames._
 Additionally, the monitor will not turn on, if the Arduinos are plugged in when the system starts up, because they will be "stealing" the power from the monitor.